NadeemDin/azure-database-migration172/README.md

 Throughout this project, I'll cover essential aspects such as virtual machine setup, SQL Server installation, database creation, migration setup, validation, disaster recovery, geo-replication, failover procedures, and Microsoft Entra Directory integration.
 Each section contributes to a robust and comprehensive understanding of managing databases on Azure; skills necessary for efficient cloud-based data management.

+An **Azure Project Diagram.pdf** has also been added to this repo to help visualise the architecture of this project (Note: database names have been generalised for understanding).

 ## Virtual Machine Setup

 In the initial phase, we create a Windows Virtual Machine (VM) to emulate the functions of a Windows server, resembling an on-premise system within a company.
 This VM serves as a secure repository for the company's database.
 Here's a quick rundown of the setup process: